Doubly infinite residual neural networks: a diffusion process approach: Discussion

 \section{Discussion}

-We established the convergence of identity ResNets \citep{he2016identity}, and of their corresponding Jacobian matrices, to solutions of SDEs as the number of layers goes to infinity.
-Our results rely on smooth activation functions and on parameter's distributions which shrink as total depth increases; further conditions on the activation functions are obtained by restricting the limiting SDEs to be non explosive.
-Building upon our connection between infinitely deep networks and diffusion processes, we showed that both forward and backward dynamics are well-behaved.
-More precisely, regarding forward propagation we showed that as total depth grows unboundedly: i) the dependency of the last layer on the input does not vanish; ii) the last layer, as stochastic function on input space, remains flexible without collapsing to restrictive families of distributions, iii) the last layer does not collapse to a deterministic limit, nor does it diverge to infinity, i.e. it converges to a non-degenerate conditional probability distribution.
-All these results hold for both fully-connected and convolutional ResNets.
-Moreover, we showed that the activation function needs to satisfy $\phi''(0) = 0$ in order to rule out explosive dynamics over the layers.

-With regards to backward propagation, and limitedly to the case of fully-connected networks without the second (extra) activation function, we showed that the Jacobian of the final layer with respect to any layer can be expressed as the multiplication of two matrix diffusions which satisfy the same desiderata i), ii) and iii) in the limit of infinite total depth, and is hence similarly well-behaved.
-Moreover, we addressed the problem of the trainability at initialization of such neural networks, showing that exploding gradients are not possible in the limit of infinite depth and that the ResNet is invertible.
+We investigated the large-depth limit of identity ResNets \citep{he2016identity}, establishing convergence to solutions of SDEs.
+Our results rely on smooth activation functions and on distributions for network's parameters which shrink as the total depth increases; further conditions on activation functions are obtained by restricting the limiting SDEs to be non explosive.
+Building upon our connection between infinitely deep fully-connected ResNets and diffusion processes, we showed that both forward and backward dynamics are well-behaved.
+With regards to forward-propagation, we showed that as the total depth grows unboundedly: i) the dependency of the last layer on the input does not vanish; ii) the last layer, as a stochastic function on input space, remains flexible without collapsing to restrictive families of distributions, iii) the last layer does not collapse to a deterministic limit, nor it diverges.
+Moreover, we established conditions on the activation functions in order to avoid explosive dynamics over the layers.
+With regards to backward-propagation, under non-explosivity conditions, we showed that the Jacobian of the final layer with respect to any layer can be expressed as the multiplication of two matrix diffusions which satisfy the same desiderata i), ii) and iii) in the large-depth limit, and hence it is well-behaved.
+Moreover, we addressed the problem of the trainability at initialization of such a neural network, showing that exploding gradients are not possible in the large-width limit, and that the ResNet is invertible.
 In contrast to the information propagation approach, our analysis covers finitely-wide neural networks and correlated network's parameters.
 While we focussed on fully-connected ResNets, there are no theoretical issues to extend our results to the more general convolutional architectures, as we have shown for the forward-propagation analysis of convolutional ResNets.